Go Ad-Free

 Are there any downsides about fluoride that people should know about?
-A new study suggests that children’s IQ may be impacted by early exposure to fluoride in the water they drink (JAMA Pediatrics, Jan.
+Another new study reveals that children’s IQ may be impacted by early exposure to fluoride in the water they drink (Environmental Health Perspectives, March 5, 2025).
+This comes shortly after a meta-analysis of previous research raises questions about the safety of water fluoridation (JAMA Pediatrics, Jan.
 6, 2025).
-This meta-analysis of previous research raises questions about the safety of water fluoridation.

-The authors analyzed 74 studies from around the world.
+The authors of the study published in JAMA Pediatrics (Jan.
+6, 2025) analyzed 74 studies from around the world.
 All examined the relationship between fluoride exposure and children’s IQ.
 The investigators reported a dose-response relationship between fluoride in water and urine and children’s IQ.
 In other words, the higher the dose, the more deficit was seen in IQ.
 In the best studies, the drop in IQ was small, just over 1 point on average, but across a population that could be important.
 Are the benefits worth this risk?

 Dentists and Public Health Officials Support Fluoride: